jon-jacky/Piety/README.md

 is an experiment to see if we can achieve something similar today with Python, but running on ordinary hardware.
 (For other projects in a similar spirit, again see [doc/precursors.md](doc/precursors.md).)

-We aim to produce, in Python, a simple but self-contained personal computer operating system capable of -- what else? -- writing and running Python programs.
-A minimal system requires only a text console, a Python interpreter, some standard library modules, and persistent storage (not necessarily a file system).
-We also hope to experiment with TCP/IP networking (including the web) and graphics.
+We aim to produce, in Python, a simple but self-contained personal computer operating system.
 We aim to see how far we can get with just Python.
 There is already a lot of work by others that we might be able to use or adapt (see [doc/utilities.md](doc/utilities.md)).

 For now, Piety runs in an ordinary Python interpreter session on a host operating system.
-A [script](scripts/run_timestamps.py) that demonstrates many Piety features is described [here](scripts/run_timestamps.md).
-We plan to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter (with the minimum of hardware support in C or assembler).
+An overview of its design appears [here](doc/analogies.md).
+We have a [script](scripts/run_timestamps.py) that demonstrates many Piety features, described [here](scripts/run_timestamps.md).
+We plan to run Piety on a bare machine (or bare VM) with no other operating system, but only a Python interpreter with minimal support.
 There are only a few platform-dependent modules.
 Most modules developed for Piety on a host operating system should also work on a bare machine.